-India Poised to Become Global Skill Capital: Prof. Duncan Bentley
+India poised to become global skill capital: Prof. Duncan Bentley

 Just In

-India has the potential and opportunity to emerge as the global capital of skilled manpower, observed Prof. Duncan Bentley, Vice-Chancellor of Federation University, Australia.
+Tumakuru: India has the potential and opportunity to emerge as the global capital of skilled manpower, observed Prof. Duncan Bentley, Vice-Chancellor...

 Tumakuru: India has the potential and opportunity to emerge as the global capital of skilled manpower, observed Prof. Duncan Bentley, Vice-Chancellor of Federation University, Australia.